 It originated in the Chatham hotel in New York city at the Divan Parisien restaurant in the late 50’s and was considered a fancy dish to serve for company.

 The sauce originally was a cross between a béchamel sauce and a mornay sauce.
-Homecooks soon replaced the sauce with cream of mushroom soup making it bland and not very interesting.
-The sauce in this recipe has been updated with no canned soup and some additions that really set it apart.
-It starts out the same as the sauce in poppy seed chicken casserole but has some unique additions.
+That was soon replaced with cream of mushroom soup making it bland and not very interesting.

 It’s super creamy and packed with flavor.
 Ingredients like Worcestershire sauce, curry powder, onions, and white wine make a scrumptious sauce to cover the chicken and broccoli.
 With a crispy breadcrumb topping and a little melted cheddar cheese, this easy chicken divan recipe is great for a Sunday dinner but easy enough to make on a busy weeknight.